taoteh1221/jquery.repeatable/README.md

 The field group template contains html for the group of form fields that will be repeatable.
 Here are a few things to keep in mind:

 * The form fields need to be within a container element.
+* The form fields should contain the attribute `data-track-index` (see example below), so jquery.repeatable can run checks to avoid clashes from creating duplicate array index key names.
 * Include the symbol `{?}` when you need a unique value.
 You must at least include this symbol in the `name` attribute of your form fields to ensure they are all unique.
 * If you want users to be able to delete items, include a delete button in the template.